Updated: Aug 25, 2022

-Last night, my husband and I attended a free Full Sail University mixer, hosted by career development.
-At this event, we met people ready and willing to relocate to Atlanta for the entertainment industry.
+Last night, my husband and I attended a free Full Sail University Networking Mixer hosted by Full Sail University's career development department.
+At the mixer, we met people ready and willing to relocate to Atlanta for the entertainment industry.

-Upon graduation, I applied to work as a Turner Temps at Turner Broadcasting, but failed to land the job.
-However, I desired to move away from Dayton, Ohio and shortly after graduating from Wright State University.
-I moved to Atlanta with a few hundred dollars in my pocket and a heart full of faith.
-For six months, I lived with friends that I met while working at the Walt Disney World College Program in a two bedroom one bathroom apartment in Smyrna, GA.
+Upon graduation, I applied to work as a Turner Temps at Turner Broadcasting but failed to land the job but desired to move away from Dayton, Ohio.
+There was a week between graduating from Wright State University and moving to Atlanta with a few hundred dollars in my pocket and a heart full of faith.
+I lived with friends I met while working on the Walt Disney World College Program in a two-bedroom apartment in Smyrna, GA.

-When I moved here I didn’t have a job.
-I interviewed with several temp agencies working a few days at a Public Relations Firm and as a substitute teacher for a few preschools.
-Eventually, my friends moved into the city and I needed to find my own place.
-It was tough, but I managed to make many connections and have meaningful experiences in this budding Atlanta market.
+When I moved to Atlanta, I didn’t have a job, so I interviewed with several temp agencies, worked a few days at a Public Relations Firm, and was a substitute teacher for a few preschools.
+Eventually, my friends moved into the city, and I needed to find a place to stay.
+It was tough.
+But, I managed to make connections with meaningful experiences in this budding Atlanta film and television market.

 The following tips will make relocating a lot easier for you (learn from my mistakes):

 If you have not secured a job, or run a business, be sure to have at least six months of income saved, to survive.

 Before relocating to Atlanta, have at least five companies in mind where you want to work.
 If you desire to work at a film or television studio, do your research first.
 If you have friends or family currently residing in Atlanta, ask them about it or research certain areas by visiting them first.
 Lastly, research people who work where you hope to work.
 Connect with them by following them on Linkedin.